What are iBonds?

 The inflation-linked retail bond, also known as iBond is rolled out by the HKSAR Government under the retail bond issuance programme of the Government Bond Programme. iBond has a minimum denomination of HK$10,000 and a term of three years.
 Other key features include:

-- Its half-yearly interest payments are linked to the average year-on-year inflation measured by the Composite Consumer Price Index (CPI), subject to a minimum interest rate of 1.00% per annum;
+- Its half-yearly interest payments are linked to the average year-on-year inflation measured by the Composite Consumer Price Index (CPI), subject to a minimum interest rate, which is 2% per annum for the iBond issued in 2020, compare to the previous 1%;

 - HKSAR Government will repay 100% of the principal amount at maturity; and